aws-solutions-library-samples/guidance-for-disaster-recovery-using-amazon-aurora/README.md

 For details steps, review the implementation guide.

-### Solution 2: Deploying the solution with AWS Backup
+### Solution 2: AWS Backup

-As part of this solution, we will be implementing Cross-account, cross-region backup.
+As part of this guidance, we will be implementing Cross-account, cross-region backup.
 However, depends on your RPO and RTO you can customize the parameters to meet your specific usecases such as Cross-account, same-region and Same-account, cross-region.

 #### Prerequisites